-- A single episode of vomiting, without any other symptoms, may not be reason enough for the child to miss school, but be sure the school can reach you, if symptoms continue that day. - A single episode of watery diarrhea probably warrants not going to school. - Children with a fever (generally over 100.4°) should stay home until there is no fever for 24 hours without the use of fever reducing medications such as Tylenol or Motrin. - Children diagnosed with strep throat or scarlet fever should remain out of school until they are without fever and have been on antibiotics for 24 hours. - Children with pinkeye should see their doctor.
+- Children with a fever (generally over 100.4°) should stay home until there is no fever for 24 hours without the use of fever reducing medications such as Tylenol or Motrin. - Children diagnosed with strep throat or scarlet fever, COVID-19 should remain out of school until they are without fever and have been cleared by a physician to return. - Children with pinkeye should see their doctor.
 If diagnosed, children should remain home until they have been on antibiotic eye drops at least 24 hours or until their doctor recommends their return. - Middle ear infections are not contagious to others.
-Children should stay home if they have fever or pain. - Children who have been diagnosed with the flu should stay home until symptoms improve (usually 5 to 7 days) or until the doctor recommends returning. - Impetigo is contagious and is passed by direct contact.
-The child's physician will recommend the length of time to be out of school. - Chickenpox is highly contagious.
-Children with chickenpox must stay home until all bumps are scabbed and no new bumps have appeared for 2 days.
-Your child is contagious at least 2 days before the rash started, so you need to notify the school and classmates. - Ringworm is a contagious fungal infection.
+Children should stay home if they have fever or pain. - Children who have been diagnosed with the flu should stay home until a doctor gives clearance for returning. - Impetigo is contagious and is passed by direct contact.
+The child's physician will recommend the length of time to be out of school.

+- Chickenpox is highly contagious.
+Children with chickenpox must stay home until all bumps are scabbed and no new bumps have appeared for two (2) days.
+Your child is contagious at least two (2) days before the rash started, so you need to notify the school and classmates. - Ringworm is a contagious fungal infection.
 It may be treated with anti-fungal creams and should be covered during school hours. - Scabies should be treated immediately. - Head Lice: It is the policy of this administration that no child should have to endure or cause another child to endure public school nuisances such as pediculus capitis (head lice).
 Because this human parasitic insect can cause great annoyance to its host (children and adults), school medical personnel will routinely check students for infestation.
 If the school health professional determines that a student is infected, the student's parents or guardians will be contacted and requested to come to the school for a conference, and to remove the child from school for treatment and remediation of the condition.
 A student will be checked upon returning to school.
 The child will not be allowed to return to school until he/she is nit and/or bug free.

 Whenever there is doubt about sending your child to school, consult your child's doctor before doing so.
 A phone conversation may be all that is necessary.
-You may also call the Children's Healthcare of Atlanta 24-hour nurse advice line at 1-404-250-5437 for advice when your child's doctor's office is not open.\\\Remember to send a written excuse when your child is absent due to illness per the Attendance Policy.
+Remember to send a written excuse when your child is absent due to illness per the Attendance Policy.